cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 Our motivating goal in this section is to develop an image classification algorithm capable of telling us whether any given image contains Rick or not: a binary classification task with two classes, *Rick* or *not Rick*.
 For training purposes we have downloaded several thousand random images of Rick and several thousand images without Rick from the website [Master of All Science](https://masterofallscience.com).

+The main ideas to take home from this sectionn are:

+1. Yes, look at the data.
+2. There are a limitless vareity of architecutres one can build into a neural network, picking one is often arbitrary or *at best* empircally-motivated by previous works
+3. Some approaches are better designed for some datasets

 ### Reading in images

 As with any machine learning application, it's important to both have some question in mind (in this case "can we identify images that contain Rick Sanchez"), and understand the dataset(s) we're using.